-An applicant who is not accepted for enrollment to the Institute will receive a full refund of all payments less a reasonable deposit or application fee not to exceed \$100.00, and non-refundable fees.
-An applicant who cancels their enrollment prior to the first day of classes will receive a full refund of all payments less a reasonable deposit or application fee not to exceed \$100.00, and non-refundable fees.
+An applicant who is not accepted for enrollment to the Institute will receive a full refund of all payments less a reasonable deposit or application fee not to exceed \$100.00.
+An applicant who cancels their enrollment prior to the first day of classes will receive a full refund of all payments less a reasonable deposit or application fee not to exceed \$100.00.

-If a student cancels during the cancellation period (See Buyer's Right to Cancel) any payment and signed negotiable instrument shall be returned to the student within forty-five (45) days of the date the student signed the cancellation notice, less a reasonable deposit or application fee not to exceed \$100.00, and non-refundable fees.
+If a student cancels during the cancellation period (See Buyer's Right to Cancel) any payment and signed negotiable instrument shall be returned to the student within forty-five (45) days of the date the student signed the cancellation notice, less a reasonable deposit or application fee not to exceed \$100.00.